-The minimum balance to be maintained in the Insurance Fund shall be determined by the Risk Manager on an annual basis taking into consideration the balance between self-insurance and purchased-insurance requirements.
-Upon attaining the required minimum balance, additional funds will be allotted to the Insurance Fund during the annual budgeting process based upon the results of periodic actuarial studies of the fund to assess its sufficiency.
+Policy Statement: The minimum balance to be maintained in the Insurance Fund shall be determined by the Risk Manager on an annual basis taking into consideration the balance between self-insurance and purchased-insurance requirements.
+Upon attaining the required minimum balance, additional funds will be allotted to the Insurance Fund during the annual budgeting process based on the results of periodic actuarial studies of the Fund to assess its sufficiency.

-The intent is to ensure that reserves and insurance levels are sufficient to cover extraordinary or catastrophic losses.
-The periodic evaluations will determine the sufficiency of the fund and the cost-effectiveness of maintaining a self-insurance program versus obtaining coverage externally, or a combination of the two.
+Rationale: The intent is to ensure that reserves and insurance levels are sufficient to cover extraordinary or catastrophic losses.
+The periodic evaluations will determine the sufficiency of the Fund and the cost-effectiveness of maintaining a self-insurance program versus obtaining coverage externally or a combination of the two.

-The Insurance Fund provides coverage for catastrophic or extraordinary losses.
-Ordinary and routine losses are paid through the Risk Management Departments General Fund Budget.
-Approximately \$3.5 million and \$3.2 million were transferred to the Insurance Fund in 2009 and 2010, respectively.
-For 2011, the transfer remains at \$3.2 million.
+Implementation: Ordinary and routine losses are paid through the Risk Management Departmentos General Fund Budget.
+Approximately \$3.5 million, \$3.2 million, and \$3.3 were transferred to the Insurance Fund in 2009, 2010, and 2011, respectively.
+For 2012, the transfer has been reduced to \$2.7 million.

-A \$3.1 million transfer from the General Fund is projected in 2012 to maintain the fund at its minimum balance of \$5.0 million.
-In 2013, a projected transfer of \$3.25 million will be needed to maintain the minimum balance.
+A \$2.9 million transfer from the General Fund is projected in 2013 to maintain the Fund at its minimum balance of \$5.0 million.
+In 2014, a projected transfer of \$3.1 million will be needed to maintain the minimum balance.